Kingfisher Bay Resort K’gari Review

 There is a wide range of accommodation on offer at Kingfisher Bay, including hotel rooms, villas, houses and lodges to suit all group sizes and budgets.

-Our hotel rooms were in the Wallum-Lagoon wing, which was very handy for getting to reception, the pool and the Maheno restaurant.
-We also loved the orchestra of wildlife that burst forth from the lagoon at night.
+I also recommend asking for hotel rooms in the Wallum-Lagoon wing, which is very handy for getting to reception, the pool and the restaurants.

 Kingfisher Bay Resort private deck